telerik/maui-docs/maui-getting-started.md

 >For more information, refer to the [guide on installing Telerik UI for .NET MAUI with the Telerik NuGet Server]({% slug telerik-nuget-server %}).

-## Register required handlers and renderers
+## Register Required Handlers and Renderers

 To visualize the Telerik UI for .NET MAUI controls, you have to register the required renderers by calling the `Telerik.Maui.Controls.Compatibility.UseTelerik` extension method inside the `Configure` method of the `Startup.cs` file of your project.